Creating a Shift in Campus Culture

 What we will do moving forward: Increase awareness for the campus community on anti-racist work, social activism, allyship, and cultural awareness.

 - Have available spaces for students to share in conversation regarding anti-racism, social justice, and activism.
-Encourage students to utilize these spaces both virtually and in person.
+Encourage students to utilize these spaces.

 - Create interactive and engaging opportunities for students to think critically about identity, social movements and how historically marginalized people have been impacted by systemic racism both within our campus community and globally.